 Winter Fuel Payment Centre

-You must inform the benefits office of certain situations during the qualifying week of 19 to 25 September 2016.
-In particular if during that week you will be in:
+You must inform the benefits office of certain situations during the qualifying week of 21 to 27 September 2020.
+In particular, if during that week you will be in:

-Those who live in the UK should send the form to the Winter Fuel Payment Office address.
+People who live in the United Kingdom should send the claim form to this Winter Fuel Payment Office address.

 Winter Fuel Payment Centre